polcak/jsrestrictor/docs/new-wrapper.md

-# How to write a new wrapper?
+Title: How to write a new wrapper
+Date: 2021-01-01 12:00
+Authors: Libor Polčák
+Summary: Extending Rescriptor

 The primary focus of JSR is to provide security and privacy oriented wrappers of JavaScript APIs.
 As some of the code is very similar for each wrapper, we use a unified approach to describe wrappers.
 The approach is described below.
 This approach also helps to automatically modify `toString` conversions of the wrapped APIs, i.e. a correctly written wrapper creates a modified function but `wrapper.toString()` returns the original string.
 Finally, this approach also helps in generating code dealing with the [Firefox bug described in #25](https://github.com/polcak/jsrestrictor/issues/25).